- Identifying potential customers

 If prospecting sounds daunting, then that is where Penny can transform your life (or at least save you A LOT of time)!

 Prospecting traditionally looks like a spreadsheet with a lot of names and a lot of notes.
-With Penny, you can sync all your contacts from Facebook, Instagram, LinkedIn and add any extras from your mobile contacts.
+With Penny, you can import all your contacts from Facebook, Instagram, LinkedIn and add any extras from your mobile contacts.

 Penny is a cross between a CRM (Customer Relationship Manager) and a personal trainer.
 This unique mix means Penny is managing all of your customer information, but also analyzing it so she can suggest daily tasks that will maximize your time.